osuosl/vagrant-plugin-ganeti/README.md

 This is a Vagrant 1.2+ plugin that adds an Ganeti provider to Vagrant, allowing Vagrant to control and provision machines in Ganeti.

-NOTE: This plugin requires Vagrant 1.2+,
+NOTE: This plugin requires Vagrant 1.2
+NOTE: This project is work in progress, there are lot of things which might not work yet.

 ## Installation